JodyAndrews/SDL2_Basic_Setup/README.md

 This repo is very simply a basic SDL2 setup and demo that finds and uses the latest brew installs of SDL2 libraries you'd most likely desire for a game.

-Don't expect too much :) All it does is demo initialising SDL2, loading a texture as a background, draw a rectangle, ttf with an external font, mixer and play ogg 'music' (some free walking sound I found), and changes the app icon in the Dock, and has a _game loop_ with fixed timing.
+Don't expect too much :) All it does is demo initialising SDL2, loading a texture as a background, draw a rectangle that we can drag with the mouse, ttf with an external font, mixer and play ogg 'music' (some free walking sound I found), and changes the app icon in the Dock, and has a _game loop_ with fixed timing.

 The code is rough but should work.
 Open an issue if there's any problems or suggestions though and I'll take a look asap.
 Or just fork and call it your own.
 Include the CMake output in any issue.
 It's **very** verbose and welcome!